vivekdongare81/Clustering_PerturbedGlyphs/README.md

 # Clustering_PerturbedGlyphs

-A task consists of clustering the vectors extracted from different perturbed Glyphs of a character of any Font.
+A task consists of clustering the vectors extracted from different perturbed Glyphs of specified character of any Font.

 Subtasks involved:
 1. Create different perturbed glyphs of a character using FontForge Software.(25-30 glyphs)